rojiani/drone-delivery-challenge/README.md

 * Drone speed is 1 vertical or horizontal grid block per minute.
     * diagonal

 TODO In problem, town owns 1 drone.
-This would likely increase.
+* This would likely increase.
 * Operating hours could also change

 #### TODO ####

 TODO - scheduling algorithm choice
-* Considered:
-    * Greedy?
-    * Dynamic Prog.?
-    * which scheduling algorithms

-TODO - remove this section

 TODO - Poll service
 * IRL, scheduler needs to poll some service to get newly placed orders with some frequency.